yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

     (2) Pass props via Class Component (notice : use this.props.data) https://jsfiddle.net/yschen25/3vhqL8bn/
 <br/><br/>

-:white_check_mark: 6.1 When Use Props?
+6.1 When Use Props?
 > - To pass data & event handlers down to your child components.
 > - If you just want to use props, not use state or bind function then you don't need to write constructor.
 > - Related Reference : [有無加上constructor的差異](https://github.com/kdchang/reactjs101/issues/28)
 <br/><br/>

-:white_check_mark: 6.2 What Is PropTypes And DefaultProps?
+6.2 What Is PropTypes And DefaultProps?
 > - PropTypes : A typechecking tool to `make sure the data is valid`, propTypes is only checked in development mode, Example : https://jsfiddle.net/yschen25/oahjbq81/.
 > - DefaultProps : You can `define default values` for props by assigning defaultProps, Example : https://jsfiddle.net/yschen25/763g8Lqv/.
 <br/><br/>

-:white_check_mark: 6.3 How To Solve Props Hell (Wrapper Hell)?
+6.3 How To Solve Props Hell (Wrapper Hell)?
 > - Redux.
 > - Functional components + hook.

 <br/>

-:white_check_mark: 7.
-What Is State ?
+ 7. What Is State ?
 > - The state is a data structure that starts with a `default value` when a component mounts.
 > - A component’s state `can change over time`. whenever it changes, the component re-renders.
 The change in state can happen as a response to user action or system-generated events, and these changes `determine the behavior of the component and how it will render`.
 > - Example : https://jsfiddle.net/yschen25/wc1qapz2/14/